thefundamentalfan/thefundamentalfan.github.io/_posts/2015-10-21-The-Haves-and-the-Have-Nots.md

 ---
 layout: post
-title: More on Cueto: The Haves and the Have Nots
+title: More on Cueto - The Haves and the Have Nots
 ---
 By Eric Cole